 While some assets’ intrinsic value are clearer than others, the truth is ‘intrinsic value’ could be different for different people, and people will generally look for results to suit their cognitive bias.

 But intrinsic value can be measured, and Bitcoin’s features make it arguably more measurable than other assets.

 What Is Intrinsic Value and Why Does It Matter?

-Rather than work out he intrinsic value of Bitcoin, let’s first look at what it means exactly.
+Rather than work out the intrinsic value of Bitcoin, let’s first look at what it means exactly.

 ‘Intrinsic value‘ is a term often used to estimate an asset’s worth through the use of fundamental and technical analysis.